billmclean/Julia_Lessons/markdown/lesson08.md

 So far in these lessons we have worked with a variety of data types including `Int64`, `Float64`, `Complex`, `Vector`, `Matrix` and `String`.
-The `Bool` type takes only two values `true` and `false`, and is useful whenever you want to execute a group of statements selectively, based on whether or not a condition is true.
+The `Bool` type takes only two values, `true` and `false`, and is useful whenever you want to execute a group of statements selectively, based on whether or not a condition is true.